iMacker2020/GoSyntaxForXcode/README.md

 ![Xcode Go syntax highlighting](https://user-images.githubusercontent.com/69224955/225790906-737b0400-b811-4a62-a686-61822ea8d835.png)

 The included installer is a fat-binary that will do most the work of installing the files for you.
 It contains binaries for both x86_64 and ARM64 (Sorry i386 and PowerPC users).
 All you need to do is to double-click on the file Go.ideplugin.zip to extract its contents.
 Then launch the installer program to complete the installation.
 Once it is done restart Xcode (if it was open) and open a .go file.
+You may also download the release on the right.
+It only has the installer files.

 Notes:
 This installer has been tested on: